 Factory in Jawor

 The first Mercedes-Benz’s engine factory in Poland will be located in Jawor, which is situated west of Wrocław in the Wałbrzych Special Economic Zone.
-The plant is a part of the newly established Mercedes-Benz Manufacturing Poland company, and it will produce four-cylinder gasoline and diesel engines for Mercedes-Benz passenger cars.
+The plant is take out part of the newly established Mercedes-Benz Manufacturing Poland company, and it will produce four-cylinder gasoline and diesel engines for Mercedes-Benz passenger cars.
 The state-of-the-art factory will combine the highest standards in the automotive industry with the idea of Industry 4.0, and its launch will increase the company’s manufacturing capacity in Eastern Europe as well as flexibility and effectiveness of the global production network of Mercedes-Benz.
 The construction work is scheduled to start in 2017, and the state-of-the-art plant in Jawor is planned to open at the end of 2019.

 The plant in Jawor will become the next site in Mercedes-Benz’s network of power unit factories, which includes many German and international plants.
 Untertürkheim, which produces, engines, gear boxes, axles, and related components, is a leading factory.
-Whereas the plant in Berlin specialises in development and production of ultramodern components and parts, as well as the manufacturing of power units.
-Mercedes-Benz in Hamburg develops and manufactures drive axles and their elements, as well as steering columns, elements of exhaust systems, and light construction elements.
+Whereas the plant in Berlin specialises in the development and production of ultramodern components and parts, as well as the manufacturing of power units.
+Mercedes-Benz in Hamburg develops and manufactures drive axles and their elements, as well as steering columns, exhaust system parts, and light construction elements.
 MDC Power engine factory in Kölleda in Thuringia, Germany – a subsidiary wholly owned by Daimler AG – produces four-cylinder engines for Mercedes-Benz and Mercedes-AMG cars.

 Mercedes-Benz network of factories also includes numerous plants outside Germany, i.e. Star Transmission in Romania – a subsidiary of Daimler, which assembles gear boxes and manufactures parts and components, or a joint venture company BBAC in Beijing, which produces engines for the local market in China.
-While Infiniti produces four-cylinder gasoline units for Mercedes-Benz in its factory in Decherd, Tennessee (USA) as part of strategic cooperation between Daimler and Renault-Nissan alliance.
+While Infiniti produces four-cylinder gasoline units for Mercedes-Benz in its factory in Decherd, Tennessee (USA) as part of strategic cooperation between Daimler and the Renault-Nissan alliance.